‘Til Death Do Us PartOn October 31, 2018 by Elyse

 “Please, call me John.”
 The ghost smiled amiably.
 “I want you to leave my home and never come back.”

 Heinrich nodded.
 He’d been expecting this.
 “You’re here to haunt Apollonia until she goes mad, right?
 I get it, bro.
 I’d be pissed, too.”

 John raised what was left of his eyebrow.
 “No, I want you to leave because she’s my wife, and you’re in my bed.
 If you don’t, you’re the one I’m going to haunt for eternity.”

 “But. . . didn’t she kill you?”

 “Don’t tell me you believe all the drivel they print in the papers.”
 John shook his head.
 “I didn’t get a good look at the guy.
 When you’re bleeding to death, it’s a little hard to focus on anything else.
 But Apollonia was screaming just as much as I was—although, not as loudly as you just did.”
 The ghost jabbed him in the ribs.
 Heinrich felt nothing but winced anyway.
 “I bet it was my old carpenter.
 If I ever find that son of a you-know-what, I’m following him straight to hell.”

-For the first time all day, Henrich let out a deep breath.
+For the first time that day, Heinrich let out a deep breath.
 He wasn’t married to a murderess after all.
 Suddenly, the snoring was no longer charming background noise.

 “Consider me gone.
 If Apollonia will take you back in your, erm, condition—” Heinrich faltered.
 “Well, I’ll leave you two to work it out.”